 That’s where dwarf conifers come in.
 These compact versions of the large trees offer beauty, versatility and the qualities that attract birds.

-Small Trees for Attracting Birds
+Small Trees That Attract Birds

 Dwarf conifers offer a wide range of colors, shapes and textures, making them a great choice for scaled-down landscapes.
 Color options go beyond your typical shades of green to include yellows and oranges, soothing tones of blue, or variegated needles or scales.

 Certain conifers even change color with the season—whether as contrasting shades of new spring growth, the fall foliage of deciduous conifers like larch, or the interesting plum color that appears with cooler weather on trees like false cypress and many juniper ground covers.
 Showy cone-like flowers on certain species of fir, spruce and pine provide spring color in hues of pink, purple, lavender and red.